SomeWeekendReading/someweekendreading.github.io/_posts/2021-06-07-treasuries-vs-corporates.md

 risk.
 We'll assess the statistical significance of any such difference by taking the [Fisher $Z$ transform](https://en.wikipedia.org/wiki/Fisher_transformation) of the difference in correlations, and getting a 1-tailed $p$-value from the normal CDF.
 If $p \le 0.05$, we'll buy the alternative hypothesis that Treasuries are better.
-Otherwise, we will accep the null hypothesis of no such evidence.
+Otherwise, we will accept the null hypothesis of no such evidence.
 2. __Scatterplots:__ We'll also scatterplot the ITC return vs ITT and TSM in 3 dimensions, and see if the visible structure reflects what we conclude from the correlations.
 This is